rax-rpcr/break-fix/README.md

 ### Want to participate?
 Adding a new breakfix exercise:

 Create a new `breaks/breakXXX.yml` playbook file using the next available sequence number.
-It is suggested that you copy an existing `breakXXX.yml` file and modify it to implement your exercise.
+It is suggested that you copy an existing `break000.yml` (which is the current standard and contains the instructions how to build your own breaks) and modify it to implement your exercise.